wilson3849/lm-code-testing-react-components-aliens/activities/activity_1.md

 Let's see if they've left us any tests.

 -   Run `npm test` and look at the output

 ![Sample Test Output](../public/sample-test-output.jpg)

 Phew.
 These aliens might be about to destroy the Earth, but at least they've written tests for all their React components, so they're not _totally_ horrible!

-- Look through the following files: `App.test.js`, `W12MForm.test.js` and `W12MHeader.test.js`
+-   Look through the following files: `App.test.tsx`, `W12MForm.test.tsx` and `W12MHeader.test.tsx`

 Inspecting the files we can see the aliens have used some techniques you're familiar with, such as `getByText` and `expect(x).toBeInTheDocument()`.

-But they've also used another way of inspecting the virtual DOM! `W12MForm.test.js` gets the `firstChild` of the `container` element that we get back from our test renderer.
+But they've also used another way of inspecting the virtual DOM! `W12MForm.test.tsx` gets the `firstChild` of the `container` element that we get back from our test renderer.
 It seems you can use normal DOM manipulation methods even in your tests - very cool!

 -   Make sure you understand all of the supplied tests and that all three are passing on your machine before you move on.

-When you're ready, move on to [Activity 2](./activity-2.md)!
+When you're ready, move on to [Activity 2](./activity_2.md)!